 Reducing supplier numbers

-“It's important for OEMs to consolidate the number of suppliers they use so that they have better visibility and control over MRO spending,” he explains.
+“It's important for OEMs to consider consolidating the number of suppliers they use so that they have better visibility and control over MRO spending,” he explains.
 “Right now, senior management or the procurement team may look at their books and see hundreds or even thousands of suppliers listed, with just a cost next to the name and no more detailed information than that.
 This makes it virtually impossible to analyse the value of those purchases and look at ways to make cost efficiencies.”

-The reason for this situation is quite simple, according to Free.
+The reason for this situation is quite simple, according to Graham.
 It comes down to engineers looking to make a purchase quickly and choosing a supplier they know but not looking at the big picture when it comes to an MRO strategy, regardless of any contracts that procurement have in place with approved suppliers.

-“This sort of practice may seem harmless on an individual level,” says Free.
+“This sort of practice may seem harmless on an individual level,” says Graham.
 “But I've seen companies that have 30 or 40 sites, and between those sites they have in the region of 10,000 suppliers on their books, which is incredibly inefficient and is almost certainly costing the business significant amounts of money that could be put towards the bottom line.”

 Alder believes that “maverick” spend of this type also presents other risks to the OEM.
 “There’s the chance that buying parts from non-approved suppliers will cost more, and possibly take longer to source, but the biggest issue is the quality of the parts,” she says.
 “It’s not unknown for engineers to search the internet and buy parts that turn out to be counterfeit or that don’t meet required quality levels.
 Where you have these products going into machines with moving parts, you have potentially serious consequences if they go wrong.